 The NCFE have developed these in line with the Government’s scheme and with employers.
 Traineeships are courses that aim to train people aged 16-24 for specific job roles.
-They include work placements that can be up to 6 months long.
+Moreover, they include work placements that can be up to 6 months long.
 Additionally, trainees get essential training to help them thrive in the workplace.

 Our Work with the NCFE

 We at the College of Contract Management are proud providers of 3 NCFE qualifications.
 Our courses are live online programmes.
 Lecturers with expertise and experience in the field give lessons in real time, so you can ask questions as you would in a classroom.
-This means that you can study for your NCFE awarded qualification from the comfort of your home, while still enjoying the benefits of a classroom.
+Therefore, this means that you can study for your NCFE awarded qualification from the comfort of your home, while still enjoying the benefits of a classroom.
 Furthermore, our flexibility and recordings mean that your study fits around your schedule.

 Moving into the world of work can be a shock to the system after 12 years of being at school.
 Simply turning up in the correct clothes is no longer good enough, never mind the lack of regular holidays and days that go past 3 pm.
 This course is designed to give initial training for those embarking on their career.
-It will ease the transition into Businessland by training candidates in the following areas:
+In addition, it will ease the transition into Businessland by training candidates in the following areas: